2 Cookin Mamas

 You can freeze the cooled cookies in a freezer-safe container or plastic freezer bag for up to 3 months.

-Find more spring and summer desserts and cookie recipes on 2CM!
+Find more recipes with lemon and easy cookie recipes right here on 2CM!

 LOVE QUICK & EASY RECIPES?
 FOLLOW ME ON INSTAGRAM, FACEBOOK, & PINTEREST FOR ALL THE LATEST RECIPE INSPIRATION!
 PLUS JOIN MY EMAIL LIST AND RECEIVE A FREE E-BOOK.